agohn12/Steelhacks2024/README.md

 # SteelHacks Project 2024: One Call Away
 ### Team: Austin, Ly, and Morgan
+The goal of One Call Away, is to detect a fall, assess its severity, and autonomously call the victim's emergency contact if the victim remains fallen for more than thirty seconds.
+Note that in our demo, this time period is shortened to three seconds for practical purposes.

 We are a group of three newbies trying to make a very complex program... what could go wrong?